agbeltran/jsonldschema/source/semDiff/semanticComparator.rst

 ====================================================================
-Code documentation for comparing and merging set of JSON-LD-schemas
+How to compare and merge set of JSON-LD-schemas: code documentation
 ====================================================================

 .. automodule:: compareEntities